-No matter how old or size the engine, 4, 6, or 8 cylinders all will have an ignition coil.
+No matter how old or size a gas engine, 4, 6, or 8 cylinders all will have an ignition coil.

 How Many Ignition Coils are in a V6 engine?

-A V8 engine can have 1, 4, or 8 coils depending on the manufacture and year it was produced.
+A V8 engine can have 1, 4, or 8 coils depending on the manufacturer and year it was produced.

 Most all older vehicles prior to the 1990s had a single-coil, while modern vehicle designs can vary.

 The size of the engine did not matter whether it was a 4, 6, or 8 cylinders; all had one coil.

 The coil on a larger engine would be bigger to give a better spark when needed, but for many years, there was only a single coil.

 Designs include a single ignition coil, coil pack, or a coil for each cylinder.

 Most modern vehicles have one ignition coil for every spark plug.

 For example, a six-cylinder engine will likely have six coils, but there can be exceptions.